 Father and stepmother of Sara Sharif, 10, fly back to UK in murder probe

-Detectives to quiz trio who fled before girl’s body found
+Detectives to quiz trio who fled before girl’s body was found

-The runaway father and stepmother of a 10-year-old girl found dead at home in Woking, Surrey, are flying back to the UK to face police questioning, sources say.
+The runaway father and stepmother of a 10-year-old girl found dead at home in Surrey last month are flying back to the UK from Pakistan.

-Detectives want to question Urfan Sharif, 41, Beinash Batool, 29, and Faisal Malik, 28, who all travelled to Islamabad the day before Sara Sharif’s body was found.
+Detectives want to question her father Urfan Sharif, 41, stepmother Beinash Batool, 29, and Mr Sharif’s brother, Faisal Malik, 28, who all travelled to Islamabad, the day before Sara Sharif’s body was found in Woking.

-Sara was found dead by officers called to the family home by her fugitive father from overseas, and a murder investigation was then launched.
+Sara was found dead by officers called to the family home by her father from overseas, and a murder investigation was then launched.
 A post-mortem examination found she had suffered “multiple and extensive injuries” over a “sustained and extended” period of time.

-The girl’s birth mother told of the grief she felt when she went to identify her daughter’s body in the mortuary.
-Olga Sharif said: “One of her cheeks was swollen and the other side was bruised.
+Khan Mudassir, of the Sialkot police in Pakistan, said three people had been arrested and flown to the UK, the Associated Press reported.
+He said the three were handed over to Pakistan’s Federal Investigation Agency, which flew them to Britain from Sialkot in Punjab.

-It is believed Urfan Sharif travelled to Islamabad, Pakistan, with his partner and his brother on 9 August.
-There were five children with them aged between a year and 13.
+Urfan Sharif is believed to have travelled to Pakistan with his partner and his brother on 9 August.
+There were five children with them, aged between one year and 13.

-It’s believed they boarded a flight from Pakistan, travelling via Dubai, and are due to land at Gatwick airport around 7.45pm on Wednesday.
+It’s believed that on Wednesday, more than a month later, they all boarded a flight from Pakistan, travelling via Dubai, and were due to land at Gatwick airport around 7.45pm, after surrendering to police.

-Sara’s grandfather, Muhammad Sharif, says her death was an accident and that the trio fled the UK out of fear.

 Surrey Police said on Tuesday that they were working to secure the safe return of Sara’s five siblings from Pakistan after a court ruled the children would be temporarily moved to a government childcare facility.